The Desert Song Story

 About Desert Song

 In 1983, Desert Song Yoga & Massage Center was launched in Mary Beth Markus’ living room.
 Mary Beth’s vision was to create a tranquil space in the heart of the city where people could come, not only to practice yoga or receive a massage, but also to evolve to their highest level of health and well-being and to find their joy.
 Mary Beth’s mission was well received by the Central Phoenix community.
-Over the next seventeen years, Desert Song would become a pioneer for yoga and massage in Phoenix and would outgrow, not only Mary Beth’s living room, but also three subsequent studio spaces.
-In 2001, Desert Song moved to its current home on 7th Street and Camelback.
-We are fortunate in this location to be able to offer our students three yoga studios, three massage rooms, a holistic consultation office, the Yotique boutique and a welcoming courtyard in a garden setting.
+Over the next twentythree years, Desert Song would become a pioneer for yoga and massage in Phoenix and would outgrow, not only Mary Beth’s living room, but also four subsequent studio spaces.
 Though the physical space has changed over the years, Desert Song’s mission has always stayed the same: to provide our community with a place to connect with themselves and others, through quality education and health of the mind, body and spirit.
-We are proud to have stayed true to that mission for the last 27 years and look forward to a bright future in the Valley.
+We are proud to have stayed true to that mission for the last 30 years and look forward to a bright future in the Valley.

 About Mary Beth Markus, Founder & Director